kanisterio/kanister/docs/architecture.rst

-^ ``PasswordSecretRef`` is the reference to the secret containing password to connect to kopia repository
+^ ``PasswordSecretRef`` is the reference to the secret containing password to connect to Kopia repository
-^ ``CacheSizeSettings`` is an optional field used to specify size of the different caches for the kopia repository.
+^ ``CacheSizeSettings`` is an optional field used to specify size of the different caches for the Kopia repository.
 If not specified, default cache settings are used by repository server controller

-To know more about the kopia caches, refer to the `kopia caching documentation <https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/>`_`
+To know more about the Kopia caches, refer to the `Kopia caching documentation <https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/>`_`

 .. code-block:: go
   :linenos: